Concordium/concordium.github.io/source/mainnet/net/references/grpc.rst

    :param String ip: IP of the peer.
    :param Int32 port: Port of the peer.
    :returns: Whether the request was processed successfully.
-   :rtype: bool
+   :rtype: Bool

-.. function:: PeerDisconnect(ip, port) -> bool
+.. function:: PeerDisconnect(ip, port) -> Bool

    Disconnect from the peer and remove them from the given addresses list if they are on it.